Cameron Richardson: Acting

-Richardson guest starred on the FOX television show House (Season 2.
-Episode 13 "Skin Deep").
+Richardson guest starred on the FOX television show House (2006; S02 E13; "Skin Deep").
 She played 15-year-old supermodel Alex, having herself been a model before getting into acting.
-She is known for her role as Paula Hargrove in Point Pleasant, a 2005 series on Fox.
-She also guest starred on the HBO television show, Entourage in the episodes "Strange Days", "Dog Day Afternoon" and "The Big Bang" in which she played a waitress named Lindsay who has a tryst in the coat room with character Vincent Chase during a silent auction.
-In 2009, she was a series regular on Harper's Island, a murder mystery television series.
+She is known for her role as Paula Hargrove in the Fox series Point Pleasant (2005).
+She also guest starred on the HBO television show Entourage in the episodes "Strange Days", "Dog Day Afternoon, and "The Big Bang", in which she played a waitress named Lindsay who has a tryst in the coat room with character Vincent Chase during a silent auction.

+Richardson appeared in the film Alvin and the Chipmunks (2007).

+In 2009, Richardson was a series regular on Harper's Island, a murder mystery television series.
 Promotions for the series describe her character Chloe as The Flirt.
-Richardson appeared in the film Alvin and the Chipmunks.

-In 2012, Richardson appeared in an episode of CSI: Crime Scene Investigation, titled "Malice in Wonderland".
+In 2012, Richardson appeared in an episode of CSI: Crime Scene Investigation entitled "Malice in Wonderland".

-In 2013, Cameron Richardson played the role of Cheryl, Kev's (ex)wife, on the show “Shameless (season 3)”.
+In 2013, Cameron Richardson played the role of Cheryl, Kev's (ex-)wife, on the show Shameless (season 3).